 What you’ll realize as time goes by: Is your ex really crazy and incompetent?
 Or does the thought of seeing them make you feel crazy?
 Think of co-parenting like a job (which it is).
 What would you do if you had a difficult colleague?
 Refuse to work with them (and get fired)?
 Or set your feelings aside so you can exchange important information.
 Remember, your job is to solve conflict instead of create it.
 Make peace a priority in your relationship and you will likely reap the benefit tenfold — and so will your kids.

 Have questions about divorce and child custody?
 Not sure how to establish positive co-parenting habits?
 We can help.
 Our family law attorneys are committed to safeguarding your children.
-Please contact us today to schedule your free initial consultation.
+Please contact us today to schedule your initial consultation.